Cerebras/modelzoo/modelzoo/transformers/pytorch/gpt3/README.md

 Additionally, the configs under [Cerebras_GPT](./configs/Cerebras_GPT/) are the configurations necessary to reproduce the results in our [Cerebras-GPT Blog](https://www.cerebras.net/cerebras-gpt).

+> **NOTE:** The 1.3b(xl), 2.7b, 6.7b and 13b configs above show an example of setting micro batch size explicitly in the `train_input` section of the config.
+Without this setting, the best micro batch size search will be performed automatically during compilation which could take long time for larger models.
-**NOTE**: In absence of banded sparse attention feature, the GPT3 small, medium and large models are equivalent to the corresponding GPT2 variants available in [gpt2 configs](../gpt2/configs/) directory.
+> **NOTE**: In absence of banded sparse attention feature, the GPT3 small, medium and large models are equivalent to the corresponding GPT2 variants available in [gpt2 configs](../gpt2/configs/) directory.

 ## Maximal Update Parameterization
 [&mu;P (Maximal Update Parameterization)](https://arxiv.org/abs/2203.03466) benefits in two ways: i) Stable training dynamics at large scale by controlling the initialization, activations magnitude and layer-wise adaptive learning rates independent of model width, ii) it allows for zero-shot hyperparameter transfer from a smaller model to larger models.
 Essentially, muP facilitates width invariance to the model’s hyperparameters.